Block42World/blockopoly-contracts/README.md

 -----------------------

-# Block42 World and Land Token Contracts
+# Blockopoly World and Land Token Contracts

 - Using [OpenZeppelin 1.11.0](https://github.com/OpenZeppelin/openzeppelin-solidity) framework for best security and stability
 - Token is ERC721 non-fungible token standard